MineralsCloud/qe-demystify/Force constant.md

 ### Body

 Now we come to the most important part: the force constant in the body.
+The force constants are in units of Rydberg/Bohr^2, of which there is some talk occasionally in the mailing list: [1](https://lists.quantum-espresso.org/pipermail/users/2009-July/013307.html), [2](http://www.democritos.it/pipermail/pw_forum/2009-December/015455.html)

 Let’s come to the first line,